StephenMLF/stephenmlf.github.io/_posts/2022-03-30-heartbeat.md

   - [x] and an `Enum` (matching C#) of the client states
 - [ ] Python returns state of client; since it just made an entry, it will be its initialised value of `UNCALIBRATED`
 - [ ] `MLFGameClient` parses the result and updates its state according to the result

+Testing passing the function through to the heartbeat to have a timebomb remove client from the dictionary: [https://www.mycompiler.io/view/GFgnwn7jOdB](https://www.mycompiler.io/view/GFgnwn7jOdB)